YARAHQ/yarahq.github.io/README.md

 Choose the YARA rule set that meets your requirements:

-- **Core Set**: Quality-assured YARA rules.
-Excludes rules newer than 7 days to reduce false positives.
+- **Core Set**: Contains only rules with high accuracy and low false positive rates, optimized for performance.
+Ideal for critical environments where stability is key.
-- **Extended Set**: Includes Core rules plus additional ones, excluding rules newer than 24 hours for a balance of scope and accuracy.
+- **Extended Set**: Expands the Core Set with additional threat hunting rules for a wider coverage, accepting minimal increases in false positives and scan impact.
+Suitable for balanced security needs.
-- **Full Set**: The most comprehensive set, offering the widest range of functional rules, omitting only those that are broken or of low quality.
+- **Full Set**: Incorporates all functional rules, prioritizing breadth of threat detection.
+Best for scenarios where extensive coverage outweighs the cost of higher false positives and resource use.

 ### Recommended Use Cases